AmorosoLaura/aml23-ego/README.md

 __saved\_models__: it containes the weights of the trained models used to then resume them for the multimodal classifier.

-__tasks__: it contains a wrapper class to define common method to the classifiers in order to ease the training process.
+__tasks__: it contains a wrapper class to define common methods to the classifiers in order to ease the training process.

 __train\_val__: contains the annotations file for the epic kitchen dataset.